How to Know if a Loyalty Program Will Work for Your Business

 A 5% increase in customer retention can increase profits by up to 125% (Bain and Company).

 A 2% increase in customer retention has the same effect as cutting costs by 10% (Emmet & Mark Murphy).

 Existing customers spend 67% more than new customers (Bain & Company).

 However, this doesn’t make a loyalty program feasible for every business in every industry.
-Here at Stamp Me Loyalty Solutions, we’ve found that asking yourself the following three questions will give you a much clearer idea of whether a loyalty program would work for your business in 2022.
+Here at Stamp Me Loyalty Solutions, we’ve found that asking yourself the following three questions will give you a much clearer idea of whether a loyalty program would work for your business.

 1. Do Your Products and/or Services Have Repeat Purchasability?